 The Christmas tree is one of the most recognizable symbols of this Christmas holiday in our world today—but what exactly does the Christmas tree mean?

-Christmas trees are evergreen trees are seen as a symbol of life because they stay green all-year long.
+Christmas trees that are evergreen trees are seen as a symbol of life because they stay green all year long.
 In the 19th century, Christians really began incorporating Christmas trees as part of their Christmas celebrations.
 Christianity has long thought of the fir tree as the symbol of the Tree of Life.

 Christians were also the first to add candles (now lights) and apples to their Christmas fir trees.
 The candles were a symbol of the light of Christ and the apples were a symbol of the knowledge of man after the original sin.

 Another popular thought on the symbolism of the Christmas tree comes from Pagan traditions.
 Pagan lore states that the time between Christmas and early January is some of the coldest days of the year.
 Meaning that evil spirits are the strongest during these months.

 This is why Christmas trees are brought into the home—as a symbol of protection.
 They are also lit with lights (formerly candles) to help light up these dark and cold conditions.
 To keep the bad spirits away.

 Christmas trees not only have their own meaning and symbolism.
 But, they can be a symbol of peace and love to others as well.

 In the late 1940s, Christmas trees even became a symbol of peace following the second world war.
 In 1947, the people of Oslo, Norway gave a Christmas tree to the city of Westminster, England.
 This was a symbol of goodwill and gratitude for Britain’s help during WW II.
 The city still does the Christmas tree gifting every year.